kefik/Sokoban4J/README.md

 **Sokoban4J-Agents** -> example artificial agents for Sokoban4J, so far only Tree DFS in here

 **Sokoban4J-Playground** -> meant for easy hop-on the train of Sokoban agent development; fool around in here rather than Sokoban4J-Agents that should serve for you as backup ;)

+**Sokoban4J-Tournament** -> meant for batch-assessing of your Java agents from console.

 ##COMPILATION